Before the Bell: What every Canadian investor needs to know today

 Currencies and bonds

 The Canadian dollar slipped below 78 cents (U.S.) in early trading with the currency drawing little support from the Bank of Canada's twice yearly review of the country's financial system.
-The U.S. dollar was lower against world currencies despite a more positive outlook for a proposed U.S. tax overhaul.
-Traders said the greenback was tempered by concerns over a possible U.S. shutdown after Democrats pulled out of a meeting with U.S. President Donald Trump on Tuesday.
+The U.S. dollar steadied against world currencies after a weaker start to the session, helped by a more positive outlook for a proposed U.S. tax overhaul.

 At last check, the loonie was trading off overnight highs and was moving in a day range of 77.83 cents (U.S.) to 78.08 cents.
 The Bank of Canada's semi-annual financial system review did little to bolster the currency.